ngti/xmppmock/README.md

   },
   children: [
     {
-      name: "add", // REQUIRED
+      name: "add",
       attrs: {
           xmlns: "ucid:groupchat"
-      }
       },
+      children: [
+        name: "test"
+      ]
+    },
     {
-      name: "body", // REQUIRED
+      name: "body",
-      text: "This is the text of the chat message"
+      text: "Hello, %%NAME%%"
     }
   ]
 }
 ```

-All strings starting and ending with a '%%' in these matchers work as wildcards, so they will match anything.
-Their actual value is used later to make replacements in the results.
+* Placeholders work as wildcards, they will match any string in the received stanza.
+Their actual value can be used to make replacements in the results.

-Any placeholder can have any name as long as it is surrounded by the percentage signs, and it can be used anywhere
-EXCEPT for children names.
+* Placeholders are matched by the '%%\w+%%' regexp, which means a-z, A-Z, 0-9 and the underscore(_) can be used for placeholder names.
+* The match on tag name is exact, no placeholders are allowed.
+* If a placeholder matches two different values, the stanza will NOT match.

-The matching strategy is non-strict by default, if the stanza has additional elements/attributes it will be matched.
+* The matching strategy is non-strict by default, if the stanza has additional elements/attributes it WILL match.

 Setting actions
 -------
-When a stanza is matched, several actions can be set to be sent.
+When a stanza is matched, several actions can be set.
 The 'actions' form field should contain
 a JSON object with these supported actions:

 ```